So you’re switching your dog to a raw diet. Congratulations!

 The general rule of thumb is to feed the dog 2 to 3 percent of her ideal adult body weight.
 Then, adjust accordingly if she starts to seem too thin, too hungry or too fat.

-As an example, my dog Ace weighs about 68 pounds, and he is a healthy weight.
-Two percent of 68 pounds is about 1.3 pounds, which is indeed about what he eats per day.
+As an example, my dog Ace weighed about 68 pounds, and he was a healthy weight.
+Two percent of 68 pounds is about 1.3 pounds, which is indeed about what he ate per day.

 Since I’ve been feeding my dogs raw dog food for awhile, I have a pretty good idea how much to feed just by looking at the food.
 Every meal does not have to be measured perfectly.